nikkiwritescode/custom-street-bot/README.md

 * `/convert_address_to_file_offset`
 * `/convert_address_to_other_region`

+### Board Validation
+This command takes in a CSMM-compatible board bundle (.zip), extracts it, and tests its components to ensure they are valid.
+It utilizes the [cs-board-tools](https://github.com/FortuneStreetModding/cs-board-tools) library for its functionality.

+* `/validate_board_bundle`

 ### Text Translation
 This command uses the DeepL service to translate text between languages.
 All Boom/Fortune/Itadaki Street Wii languages are supported.
 Source language is automatically detected, but destination language must be specified.